*This is a collaborative post.

 4. Get Out the Suitcases

 Why not pack up shop and head off for a winter holiday?!
 Family Winter Activity Holidays are an amazing way to do and see loads of things as well as spending quality time with the people that you love.
 Forget the slushy wet stuff found in the UK or the groomed piste of a ski resort, we’re talking a thick layer of stunning, untouched white powder, coating a wild Lappish landscape of fells, forests and frozen lakes – all ready and waiting for your unforgettable winter family holiday.
+Staying in a chalet surrounded by snow is a must!

 Time spent together as a family making memories goes by so quickly, so it is so important to take the opportunities to make these memories when we can!